-RFP openings are open to the public and completed as soon as possible after the deadline for submission.
-Proponents are notified of the opening date and time.
+Proposal openings are open to the public and completed as soon as possible after the proposal submission deadline.
 The WSCC does not reimburse any proponents or members of the public for costs related to attending the opening.

-During the proposal opening, the Committee Chairperson announces publicly:
+During the proposal opening, the following is announced publicly: